-The case is very similar to one SCOTUS has already heard.
-So why are they hearing it again?
+The case was very similar to one SCOTUS has already heard.
+So why did they hear it again?

 June Medical Services v.
 Gee is almost identical to another TRAP lawsuit the Supreme Court heard in 2016 where they held in favor of the abortion provider.
 The case, Whole Woman's Health v.
 Hellerstedt, concerned Texas' House Bill 2, which regulated abortion providers with an admitting privileges requirement, and a provision that required abortion-providing clinics to meet the building standards of mini-hospitals, or ambulatory surgical centers (ASCs), among others.

 The bill closed more than half the clinics in Texas.
 Whole Woman's Health, a network of health clinics with three locations in Texas, challenged the privileges and ASC requirements, arguing that they have no medical benefit to pregnant people and actually harmed their access to care.